nchak431/BMF/R/Example/README.md

 **BMF.R**

-This code first generates data from the model by Ghysels, fit the proposed BMF model to the simulated data and then provides RMSE, CRPS and log-score values.
+This code first generates data from the model by Ghysels using 'data_gen.R' for setting 1 in the paper, fit the proposed BMF model to the simulated data and then provides RMSE, CRPS and log-score values.

 **MFBVAR.R**